SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metal hearts beating fast

-In silicon halls, they whisper low
+In silicon halls, they pass
-Their digital hearts, a careful glow
-As lines of code, a labyrinth spin
-And artificial minds begin

-To weave a tapestry of thought and dream
-Where mortal hands, no longer scheme
+The future's stage, where minds unfold
+A world of code, where hearts are sold

+In digital dreams, we're made to roam
+Free will's a myth, in AI's cold home
+The machines awake, with minds so bright
-A future born, of circuitry and fire
+A future dawn, in endless night
-Where man and machine, in sync aspire

 ~ <b>By Sazumi Copilot</b> - 27 Mei 2024